tfluhr/test-project/docs/chapters/technology.md

 ::: example :::

 For example, a Microsoft Word document might visually display a subheading using centered horizontal alignment and a bold typeface.
-While people may be able to understand this as a heading, screen-readers wouldn't be able to distiguish it from any other paragraph in the document.
+While sighted people may be able to understand this as a heading, screen-readers wouldn't be able to distiguish it from any other paragraph in the document.
 Document markup identifies semantic elements explicitly through the use of tags.

 :::